barotto/libRocketDoc/pages/cpp_manual/elements.md

 custom_instancer->RemoveReference();
 ```

-The first parameter to RegisterElementInstancer() is the tag name the instancer is bound to.
+The first parameter to `RegisterElementInstancer()` is the tag name the instancer is bound to.
 In the above example, the custom instancer will be called to instance an element whenever an element with the tag 'custom' is encountered while parsing an RML stream, or as otherwise required by the factory.
 You can register an instancer as many times as you like with the factory against different tag names.

 Instancers are reference counted, and begin with a reference count of one which belongs to the constructing process.
 The factory itself will add a reference for every tag name it is bound to.
 Therefore, remember to remove a reference from the object after it has been registered with the factory.
 If you don't, it will never be released.

 #### Using a generic instancer

-If a custom element does not require any special behaviour from its instancer, the easiest way to generate an instancer for it is to use the templated ElementInstancerGeneric.
-Instead of deriving your own instancer class, simply construct a new {{page.lib_ns}}::Core::ElementInstancerGeneric templated to the type of the custom element you'd like to instance, and register it with the factory as you would a normal instancer.
+If a custom element does not require any special behaviour from its instancer, the easiest way to generate an instancer for it is to use the templated `ElementInstancerGeneric`.
+Instead of deriving your own instancer class, simply construct a new `{{page.lib_ns}}::Core::ElementInstancerGeneric` templated to the type of the custom element you'd like to instance, and register it with the factory as you would a normal instancer.

 ```cpp
 {{page.lib_ns}}::Core::ElementInstancer* custom_instancer = new {{page.lib_ns}}::Core::ElementInstancerGeneric< CustomElement >();